UNIVERSE-HPC/course-material/technology_and_tooling/snakemake/basics.md

 Usually, a workflow not only consists of invoking various tools, but also contains custom code to for example calculate summary statistics or create plots.
-While Snakemake also allows you to directly `write Python code inside a rule <.. _snakefiles-rules>`{.interpreted-text role="ref"}, it is usually reasonable to move such logic into separate scripts.
+While Snakemake also allows you to directly write Python code inside a rule, it is usually reasonable to move such logic into separate scripts.
 For this purpose, Snakemake offers the `script` directive.
 Add the following rule to your Snakefile:

 ``` python
 rule plot_quals: